groovybits/consciousChat/README.md

 - Python 3.x
 - Python framework for llama.cpp from https://github.com/abetlen/llama-cpp-python
 - Install the required packages from `requirements.txt` with pip:
+- Uroman Perl program https://github.com/isi-nlp/uroman.git (if wanting multi-lingual speaking in more than English)

 ```bash
 pip install -r requirements.txt